-The BLM and the Partnership for the Umpqua Rivers (PUR) designed and secured funding for a stream restoration project in Pass Creek, a tributary to Canton Creek that is a tributary to the North Umpqua River.
-Once completed, this restoration project will restore over 2.5 miles of stream by pulling in riparian trees and adding logs and boulders to create important spawning and rearing habitat for summer and winter Steelhead, Cutthroat trout, and Pacific Lamprey.
-Oregon Department of Fish and Wildlife implemented approximately 1.3 miles of stream restoration work in Rock Creek, a major fish-bearing tributary to the North Umpqua River.
+The BLM and the Partnership for the Umpqua Rivers (PUR) designed and secured funding for stream restoration projects in Rock Creek and Canton Creek, both of which are major tributaries to the North Umpqua River.
+Phase 1 of the restoration work was completed in 2021 and restored over 5.0 miles of stream by pulling in riparian trees and adding logs and boulders to create important spawning and rearing habitat for Spring Chinook salmon, Coho salmon, summer and winter Steelhead, Cutthroat trout, and Pacific Lamprey.
+Phase 2 of the restoration work will be completed in 2022 and involves re-connecting side channels and floodplains in the Rock Creek watershed and adding fire-killed trees to streams in the fire area to help mitigate expected fire impacts.
+Oregon Department of Fish and Wildlife implemented approximately 3.0 miles of stream restoration work in Rock Creek on private lands in 2021.
 The project involved adding logs, boulders, and opening upside channels to main stem Rock Creek.
 This project will provide much-improved habitat for juvenile salmonids in summer and winter and will provide some improved spawning areas for adult salmon and steelhead.
 Species benefiting from the restoration project include Spring Chinook salmon, Oregon Coast Coho salmon, Steelhead, Cutthroat trout, and the Pacific lamprey.

-Additionally, ODFW monitored fish populations in Rock Creek and the North Umpqua.
+Additionally, ODFW and BLM monitored fish populations in Rock Creek and the North Umpqua.
 They conducted spawning surveys for adult Spring Chinook in September and October and Coho in November and December.
 They also conducted snorkel surveys in Rock Creek to count juvenile salmonids.
-These snorkel surveys were conducted in both summer and winter.
 Monitoring indicated significant increases in spawning adult salmon and Steelhead in restored reaches, and increased numbers of juvenile salmonids near stream structures and in newly opened side channels.